roytang/blog/content/post/2009/08/gpt-bangkok-4-1st.md

 Game 2 He plays 2nd turn [Sage Owl][23].
 It seems he's sided in [Alluring Sirens][28] which makes a bunch of my [Illusionary Servant][29]s pretty bad.
 Somehow I manage to counter the relevant spells and run him out of gas to steal the win.

 Game 3 He plays 2nd turn [Sage Owl][23].
 I joke about asking for a deck check on those Owls.
 I'm losing badly, stalling at four lands.
 I'm at five life and about to die the next turn when I draw my fifth land.
-"You have one card in hand right?&#8221; I ask him.
+"You have one card in hand right?"
+I ask him.
 Hoping he has no removal left, I play the [Baneslayer Angel][19].
 He draws no Doom Blades or Tendrils and the angel is impossible to race with, so I take the game from there.

 Although the draft and the actual quarters match was more luck than skill, a win's a win, so I [posted on Twitter][30] as soon as I got home.